element-hq/element-x-android/README.md

 ## Contributing

 Want to get actively involved in the project?
 You're more than welcome!
-A good way to start is to check the issues that are labelled with the [good first issue](https://github.com/vector-im/element-x-android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label.
+A good way to start is to check the issues that are labeled with the [good first issue](https://github.com/vector-im/element-x-android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label.
 Let us know by commenting the issue that you're starting working on it.

 But first make sure to read our [contribution guide](CONTRIBUTING.md) first.